huelemeier/travel-distance/README.md

 - sample_walker_1.2: motion data for point_light walker with faster speed
 - stripes.rgb.tiff: ground type stripes
 - gravel.rgb.tiff: ground type gravel
+- leaky fit.py: Python script to model the data according to the leaky path fit by Lappe et al. (2007)

+# Stimulus script
 ## Run the script
 Open the script in Matlab and click on 'run'.
 Matlab automatically requires your input in the command line, and subsequently asks questions.
 Enter the participant id and further information subsequently.
 When done, Psychtoolbox automatically opens a window and runs the script in that window.
 You will see the stimulus presentation.
 After each presentation, you are required to estimate your traveled distance by moving the mouse along the vertical axis.
 Confirm your answer by pressing the left mouse buttom.
 Subsequently, the next trial starts.
 The script finishes when all trials are done.